allegro/axion-release-plugin/docs/configuration/basic_usage.md

 modules) of multi-module project separately.
 If so, please make sure
 that:

--   tag prefixes for each module do not overlap, i.e.
-    `!tagA.startsWith(tagB)` for each permutation of all tag prefixes
 -   keep in mind, that `scmVersion` must be initialized before `scmVersion.version` is accessed
 -   apply plugin on each module that should be released on it\'s own